cronkitedata/cronkite-docs/docs/general/story-list.md

 * [Interview with  data editor Janet Roberts](https://datajournalismawards.org/2018/06/14/producing-data-stories-and-visualisations-the-reuters-way/) on the Reuters approach to data reporting, 2018, from the [Data Journalism Awards](https://datajournalismawards.org/)

+* ["How to Plan, Pitch and Do a Data-Driven Investigation"](https://docs.google.com/presentation/d/1uLJwYjVcyR8-STf9odEl_jTCSy7viAjhEJju2lAfLCs), Miguel Paz and Ryan McNeil, presentation from a CUNY course in 2016 (?).
+Many links are broken or private, but the ideas are still useful.

 ### Newsroom numbers

 * [Addressing Journalistic innumeracy](https://journalistsresource.org/studies/society/news-media/journalistic-innumeracy-math-phobia-sequence-resources-to-sharpen-your-mind#), John Whibey, Journalist's Resource website.